-Before coming to AARP, Ari worked at the RAND Corporation and taught courses in statistics and public policy.
-He has undergraduate degrees from Swarthmore College and a master’s degree from the University of Maryland.
-He is a PhD candidate (ABD) in measurement, statistics, and evaluation at the University of Maryland.
+Prior to coming to AARP, Mr. Houser worked at the Rand Corporation and taught courses in statistics and public policy.
+He has undergraduate degrees from Swarthmore College and an MA from the University of Maryland and is currently a PhD candidate in measurement, statistics, and evaluation at the University of Maryland.

 In His Words

 “Even after standardizing definitions, estimates of the economic value of caregiving can vary widely.
 The original Valuing the Invaluable report estimated an economic value of $354 billion in 2006, but we also showed that reasonable assumptions could place that value anywhere between $167 billion and $780 billion, with most of the variation due to decisions regarding the value per hour.”
 “Just How Valuable Is Family Caregiving,” AARP Blog, July 19, 2013

 - Redfoot, D., Feinberg, L., and Houser, A., “The Aging of the Baby Boom and the Growing Care Gap: A Look at Future Declines in the Availability of Family Caregivers,” (Washington, DC, AARP Public Policy Institute, August 2013).

 - Houser, A., Fox-Grage, W., and Ujvari, K., “Across the States 2012: Profiles of Long-Term Services and Supports,” (Washington, DC, AARP Public Policy Institute, September 2012).

 - Houser, A., “Raising Expectations: A State Scorecard on Long-Term Services and Supports for Older Adults, People with Physical Disabilities, and Family Caregivers,” (Washington, DC, AARP Public Policy Institute, September 2011).